dataviz-sp22/proj2-superb-bilby/proposal/proposal.md

 disparity may shift people away from the deification of the world’s oligarchs, and shift people toward the rally against such rapacious behavior.
-We aim to answer the following questions in an attempt to clarify the realities of wealth/income inequality:
+We aim to answer the following questions in an attempt to clarify the realities of wealth/income inequality, and deploy our answers to a [Shiny](https://shiny.rstudio.com/) application for wider
+accessibility:

 What can the wealth of a billionaire accomplish?
 How many of our world’s poorest would it take to match the wealth of our world’s richest?
 What